PreciselyData/Private-Spatial-APIs/docs/guides/eks/QuickStartEKS.md

 >Note: This script requires python, docker and AWS CLI to be installed in your system.
 Also make sure that AWS CLI is configured before you run the script.
 Run this command - ``aws sts get-caller-identity``

+>Note: Ensure that the value of `image_tag` in script [upload_ecr.py](../../../scripts/images-to-ecr-uploader) is set to the current docker image release version before you run the script.

 ```shell
 cd ./scripts/images-to-ecr-uploader
 pip install -r requirements.txt